BestTimesToVisit.com Logo

 Top Things to Do

-Step Back in Time at Manhyia Palace Museum
+Step into Ashanti History at Manhyia Palace Museum

-Wander through the former residence of the Asantehene, the spiritual and political leader of the Ashanti Kingdom.
-Imagine the grandeur of royal life as you explore artifacts, regalia, and historical photographs, gaining a profound understanding of Ghana's rich past.
-Aim for a weekday morning to avoid crowds and allow ample time to absorb the stories.
+Wander through the former residence of the Ashanti kings and immerse yourself in the rich history and traditions of the Ashanti Empire.
+Imagine the grandeur of royal life as you explore artifacts, photographs, and regalia, gaining a profound understanding of this powerful kingdom.

 Craft Your Own Kente Cloth